Controlled development (planning permission) near existing trees

 What tree works can I undertake before I apply for planning permission?

-If the trees or hedgerows have statutory protection you will need to apply to the Council first.
+If the trees or hedgerows have statutory protection you will need to apply to us first.

-If there are trees or hedgerows with no statutory protection you can undertake maintenance works before application without informing the Council but this may prove detrimental to your development application and mitigation or replacement planting subsequently required.
+If there are trees or hedgerows with no statutory protection you can undertake maintenance works before application without informing us but this may prove detrimental to your development application and mitigation or replacement planting subsequently required.

 Once your planning application has been submitted and validated it is inadvisable to undertake any tree or hedgerow works on site until your application has been approved.